nikkikobako/MS1-Go-Vegan/README.md

 ### Tests completed <a name="testcomp"></a>

-1. Checked all links on the website pages to ensure all links work on mobile, tablet and desktop :heavy_check_mark:
-    1. Noticed the Lets Go Vegan Link was also on the why page, as this is where it leads decided to remove only on the why page and allow the So Why Go Vegan Header to display instead
-2. Checked form to ensure warnings given if fields left empty :heavy_check_mark:
-3. Loaded each page code individually to the W3C validators to ensure no errors :heavy_check_mark:
+1. Loaded each page code individually to the W3C validators to ensure no errors :heavy_check_mark:
     1. index.html
         1. Error from validator as used px with height in html, which is not required, removed px
         2. warnings for the comment not liking the extra --- so removed